stefanofa/awesome/TOPICS.md

 *   [justin-chu/react-fast-marquee](https://github.com/justin-chu/react-fast-marquee) - A lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.

 *   [inokawa/virtua](https://github.com/inokawa/virtua) - A zero-config, fast and small (~3kB) virtual list (and grid) component for React and Vue.

-## slider

-*   [justin-chu/react-fast-marquee](https://github.com/justin-chu/react-fast-marquee) - A lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.

 ## ticker